AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-dbt-fusion-analytics-engineering.md

 **Before Fusion:** Write SQL, run `dbt compile` to check for Jinja errors, run `dbt run --select my_model` against dev warehouse, check output, iterate.
 Each iteration requires a warehouse round-trip.

 **With Fusion:** Write SQL, get real-time syntax and column error highlighting in VS Code without leaving the editor, run `dbt run --select my_model` to validate end-to-end results.
-The first warehouse round-trip happens later in the loop—after local validation has already caught most errors.
+The first warehouse round-trip happens later in the loop, after local validation has already caught most errors.

 For teams running CI on every pull request, the state-aware rebuild eliminates full-project rebuild costs for targeted changes.
 A PR that updates one staging model no longer triggers a full project rebuild; it triggers only the affected downstream models.